The History of Talking Heads’ Final, Genre-Bending Album, ‘Naked’

-But they knew the end was near when they started work on ‘Naked’ in a Paris studio in 1987.
-So after two albums of stripped-down Americana Talking Heads-style, the band once again expanded its scope, no doubt spurred by Simon’s success.
-‘Naked’ was big, explosive and filled with the polyrhythmic shuffles and sway that made ‘Graceland’ a worldwide hit.
-The band even included dozens of backing musicians, who supplied various horns, percussion and keyboards to the record.
+They also knew the end was near when they started work on Naked in a Paris studio in 1987.
+So, after two albums of stripped-down Talking Heads-style Americana, the band once again expanded its scope, no doubt spurred by Simon’s success.
+Naked was big, explosive and filled with the polyrhythmic shuffles and sway that made Graceland a worldwide hit.
+Talking Heads even included dozens of backing musicians, who supplied various horns, percussion and keyboards to the record.